COX2 Inhibitors As Anti-Cancer Agents

 Synergy With CAR-T Therapy (44)

-Celecoxib has been suggested by Dr Dinh in a 2017 article in combination with CAR T cell therapy for B Cell Lymphoma .(44)
+In a 2017 article, Dr Dinh suggested Celecoxib can be used in combination with CAR T cell therapy for B Cell Lymphoma .(44)

 Conclusion: COX2 Inhibitors such as celecoxib are potent anti-cancer agents.
 Hopefully, COX 2 inhibitors will soon be incorporated into routine use on the oncology wards.